codesrivastavalab/SOP-MULTI/experimental-data/README.md

 The experimental scattering data used in the article were pooled from multiple published articles (cited below). <br/>
 We thank all the research groups associated with these articles for making the scattering data available.

-In cases where the data was unavailable, we extracted the datapoints from the original article using the WebPlotDigitizer([https://automeris.io](https://automeris.io). <br/>
+In cases where the data was unavailable, we extracted the datapoints from the original article using the WebPlotDigitizer([https://automeris.io](https://automeris.io)). <br/>
-Rohatgi, Ankit.
+Ref: Rohatgi, Ankit.
 "WebPlotDigitizer https://automeris.io."
 WebPlotDigitizer2018 (2017).

 ## TDP-43 (W2A, all tryptophan residues mutated to alanine)
 The data points were extracted from the scattering curve reported in the following article